 In fact, jumping into action too quickly is often where people go wrong right off the bat.
 It’s almost guaranteed that you will DO or SAY the wrong things, which just make things worse.

 No, the next thing to do is IMAGINE… more specifically, to visualize the way you’d like things to be with your neighbor instead of the way things are.
 In other words, set your goal and visualize it.

 You might want to turn them into friends or you might want to have infrequent but respectful interactions.
 That’s ok.
 Just be very clear about your goal – as long as it’s constructive.

-So, let’s say that you don’t want to move away from the neighborhood and that what you REALLY want is to end the harassment and for your neighbors to talk in a respectful way to you and your family instead.
+So, let’s say that you don’t want to move away from the neighborhood and that what you REALLY want is for your neighbors to stop harassing and talk in a respectful way to you and your family instead.